zmyyy3/TRGN510_Final_Project/README.md

 *UPDATE(11/12/2020)*
 -----------
-* *Milestone2 partically completed.
-Due to I did get any significant differential gene expression, I changed lfc from 1 to 0.01.
+* *Milestone2 has been partically completed.
+Due to I did get any significant differential gene expression, I changed log-fold-change(lfc) threshold from 1 to 0.01.
 Unfortunately, after the change of lfc, I still cannot get any significant differential gene expression.
 Therefore, the results of the following steps might not available.
 I might find another way to check if there is any significant differential gene expression.*

 *UPDATE(11/17/2020)*
 ------------
 * *The process of organizing data has been adjusted.*
 * *To solve the problem of not being able to find significant differential gene expression in Milestone 2, I obtained multiple differentially expressed genes by simultaneously adjusting lfc and p.value.
-The value of lfc has been changed from 1 to 0.1, and p.value has been changed from 0.05 to 0.145.*
+The threshold of lfc has been changed from 1 to 0.1, and p.value has been changed from 0.05 to 0.145.*